Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company plans to deploy several million sensors that will upload data to Azure.
 You need to identify which Azure resources must be created to support the planned solution.
 Which two Azure resources should you identify?
-Each correct answer presents part of the solution.

 - [x] Azure Data Lake.
 - [ ] Azure Queue storage.